Governor Dan Evans appoints Marvin Glass to Seattle Community College Board of Trustees on July 24, 1969.

 See Additional Media

-On July 24, 1969, Washington Governor Daniel J. Evans (b.
-1925) appoints African American Marvin E. Glass to the Board of Trustees of Seattle Community College after a series of protests, some violent, over community college discriminatory policies including the lack of African American representation on the board.
+On July 24, 1969, Washington Governor Daniel J. Evans (1925-2024) appoints African American Marvin E. Glass to the Board of Trustees of Seattle Community College after a series of protests, some violent, over community college discriminatory policies including the lack of African American representation on the board.
 Six civil rights organizations support the appointment, but the more radical Black Student Union (BSU) and Black United Front object.

 The appointment came following boycotts, demonstrations, and finally rioting to protest disparities in funding and academic focus between the College's central campus, located near a significant number of black residents, and the north and south campuses, located in predominantly white neighborhoods.
 The protests included the objection to the lack of African American representation on the board.
 Out of $33 million in capital funds for the three campuses, the central campus, located on Capitol Hill near the Central Area, was slated to receive only $2 million.